Software Defined Load Balancing Definition

 Yes.
 Avi offers 100% software defined load balancing to ensure a fast, scalable and secure application experience.
 It delivers elasticity and intelligence across any environment.
 Avi’s intent-based applications services platform scales from 0 to 1 million SSL transactions per second in minutes.
 It achieves 90% faster provisioning and 50% lower TCO than a traditional appliance-based approach.
-Learn more about the Avi Vantage Platform here.
+Learn more about Avi here.

 For more on the actual implementation of load balancers, check out our Application Delivery How-To Videos or watch the Setting Up Headers How To Video here: